wwt/SwiftCurrent/README.md

 As you continue to develop your applications, each view controller will become more decoupled from the rest of the app.
 That means, if you want a completely different order of screens, just define a new [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html).

+## See it in action with our sample app
+Clone our repo, open `SwiftCurrent.xcworkspace`, target the `SwiftCurrentExample` scheme, and run to see our sample app in action.
+The app is designed to give you an idea of what SwiftCurrent can do with minimal overhead in the UI.

 ## Interested but you need SwiftUI support?
 [We're working on it now!](https://github.com/wwt/SwiftCurrent/milestone/2)